React Components : Functional and Class-based

-We will explain at how and when to use these components in your React Application.
+We will explain how and when to use these components in your React Application.

 It’s possible for functional components to contain their own props.
 So you can still pass on values while using the component.
 Let’s see the structure of our functional component

-These type of component uses class as a structure to construct our own components.
-This has fair share of advantage compared to Functional components.
+This type of component uses class as a structure to construct our own components.
+This has a fair share of advantages compared to Functional components.

 Let’s try to have a look at how we can construct class-based components

 Determining when to use these components is equally important in creating well-structured, maintainable React Apps.